-- Regulatory risks of the liquidity pooling.
+- Regulatory risks of liquidity pooling.

 - Alternatives to the liquidity pooling in the DeFi.

-What is liquidity pooling?
+What are liquidity pools?

 DeFi liquidity pools are pools of cryptocurrency that are designed to make it easier to trade assets on a decentralized exchange.
 These pools are crowdsourced, with each person’s cryptocurrency locked into the pool with smart contracts.
 The combination of liquidity pools and automated market makers (AMM) lets exchanges offer permissionless, automatic trading of digital assets.